martinrotter/textosaurus/README.md

     - can load relatively big files (100 MB file should not be a problem),
     - switchable EOL mode for new documents,
     - **syntax highlighting** for many text formats,
+	- inituitive filtering for menu of available syntax highlighters,
     - conversion of existing EOLs,
 	- switchable visibility of EOL/whitespace characters,
     - support for **many text operations**, which allow you to: